First Strategy Tutorial¶

 A simple moving average crossover strategy that:

-- Buys when fast MA crosses above slow MA
+- Buys when a fast moving average crosses above a slow one.

-- Sells when fast MA crosses below slow MA
+- Sells when the fast moving average crosses below the slow one.

 Step 1: Setup¶